integrations

 When a pull request is opened or updated, the workflow:

-3. Fails the check if any commit is flagged as suspicious or dangerous
+3. Posts a comment when the PR is flagged as suspicious or dangerous

 ###Workflow